Collard greens made the truly Southern way!

 Meal Prep and Storage

-• To Store: Keep cooked collard greens in an airtight container and refrigerate for up to 3-4 days.
+• Storage: Keep cooked greens in an airtight container and refrigerate for up to 3-4 days.

-• To Freeze: Seal in an airtight container and freeze for up to 3 months.
+• Freezing: Seal in an airtight container and freeze for up to 3 months.
 Defrosted collard greens make a great addition to soups and stews.

-• To Reheat: Return to a skillet over low heat or pop in the microwave until warm.
+• Reheating: Return to a skillet over low heat or pop in the microwave until warm.

 What to Serve with Collard Greens